chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/lineage.md

 * 1797, *Provisional Corps of Cavarly for the County of Cheste*
 * 1803, *Cheshire Yeomanry Cavalry* and *Western Cheshire Volunteer Cavalry*
 * 1803, *Earl of Chester's Regiment of Cheshire Yeomanry Cavalry* and *Western Cheshire Volunteer Cavalry*
-* 1814, *Prince Regent's Corps of Cheshire Yeomanry Cavalry*
+* 1814, *Prince Regent's Regiment of Cheshire Yeomanry Cavalry*
-* 1818, *Royal Regiment of Cheshire Yeomanry*
 * 1819, *Prince Regent's 1st Regiment of Cheshire Yeomanry Cavalry* and *Prince Regent's 2nd Regiment of Cheshire Yeomanry Cavalry*
 * 1825, *King's Cheshire Regiment of Yeomanry Cavalry*
 * 1837, *King's Own Regiment of Cheshire Yeomanry Cavalry*